Skip to main content

-The cost of lapidary rough can vary greatly depending on the supply and demand of the rough.
-Some rough can cost only a few dollars per pound while some rough can cost hundreds of even thousands of dollars per pound.
+Lapidary rough prices vary substantially depending on market supply and demand, with some types costing only a few dollars per pound and others reaching hundreds or thousands of dollars per pound.

-Besides the cost of the equipment, diamond blades, oil, and the electricity it takes to cut the slabs there are several other factors that are costs associated with cutting lapidary slabs from rough.
+In addition to the equipment costs, diamond blades, oil, and electricity expenses, several other factors contribute to the overall costs of cutting lapidary slabs from rough.

 No Guarantees